AshwinSheoran02/Assembler-and-Simulator-using-Python3/README.md

 Use the command  `chmod +x run` to provide the permission to the execute the files

 Then execute the run file in Automated Testing folder , `/CO_M21_Assignment-main/automatedTesting/run` , using `./run` command
+(These are shell commands please use any linux/unix terminal)

 ## Result
 The automated test cases are run and provide the result if they have passed or not.